-Brady McShane is a partner in the firm's Los Angeles office and a member of the Real Estate & Land Use Practice Group.
+Brady McShane is a partner in the firm's Los Angeles office and a member of the Real Estate and Land Use Practice Group.
 He advises clients on regulatory, environmental and political issues involved in developing controversial projects in California.
 His practice focuses on securing land use approvals, regulatory permits and environmental clearance and counseling clients on land use issues pertaining to the acquisition, disposition and financing of properties.
 Mr. McShane also works closely with Manatt's litigation group in defending development projects in court against CEQA and other land use-related claims.

 Mr. McShane has extensive experience with CEQA, the Subdivision Map Act, the Coastal Act, Mello Act, and other local, state, and federal ordinances, regulations, and statutes.
 He represents developers, corporations, individuals, institutions and nonprofit organizations and regularly appears in public hearings before agencies, boards, commissions and legislative bodies.
 Mr. McShane has a broad range of land use experience, including with regard to single- and multiple-family residential communities, mixed-use, hotels, regional shopping centers, big box retail stores, specialty retail stores, medical buildings, performing arts theaters, sports stadiums and self-storage facilities.
 Mr. McShane has also advised institutional lenders on the land use and entitlement issues associated with distressed assets.

 Named a Southern California "Rising Star" by Super Lawyers Magazine in 2008 and 2010-2014.

 Recipient of annual "Everybody Shines" Community Service Award from the St. Joseph Center in recognition of entitling the construction and operation of a new community service center in Venice Beach, California, pro bono.